peekaycee/Hem-website/README.md

 # Hem-website
 This is a website for His Everlasting Mercy Area (HEMA) - RCCG.
-On this website, you can connect with our ministry, join worship services, access inspiring sermons, and grow spiritually.
+On this website, you can connect with the ministry, join worship services, access inspiring sermons, and grow spiritually.